-Simple kindness to one’s self and all that lives is the most powerful transformational force of all. ~ David Hawkins
+Simple kindness to one’s self and all that lives is the most powerful transformational force of all.

 The term “nuclear option” refers, in modern lingo, to the most drastic or extreme response possible to a particular situation.
-When you’ve suffered a lifetime (or even a couple days) of depression or anxiety or relationship issues, you might feel ready to consider something like this, if you only knew how.
-Well, I invite you to consider that maybe we do know how.
+When you’ve suffered a lifetime (or even a couple of days) of depression or anxiety or relationship issues, you might feel ready to consider something like this, if you only knew how.
+Well, I invite you to consider that maybe we do know-how.
 I propose that this option involves knowing the difference between what psychiatrist (but don’t hold that against him) David Hawkins* calls “power” as opposed to “force.”
 While these words seem synonymous, the way Hawkins uses them makes all the difference and, if you’re like me, can save your life.
 Are you ready for the launch codes to the nuclear option?

 Let’s look at “force” first, since that’s easier to describe.
 As the word implies, force involves some effort, whether physical or verbal or otherwise, directed against a perceived “opponent” (possibly even yourself).
 This destructive act often invokes an “equal and opposite” reaction coming back at you.
 The following words apply in thinking about force: reaction, defensiveness, anger, fear, guilt, shame, pride (yes, pride), desire (yes, desire), closed, exclusive, taking the “low road,” dishonesty, hate, and so on.

 One historical example of force involves the British efforts many years ago to colonize various lands such as India or what is now the original thirteen of the United States.
 At the time, the Brits had the largest, most forceful military in the world.
 At first, they easily took over many other countries or lands and claimed them as colonies.
 After a while the conquered residents got tired of having to speak with a British accent (or various other complaints) and decided to try and get rid of these interlopers.
 What did they do?
-They met British force with “power.”
+They met the British forces with “power.”

 In the case of India, Mahatma Gandhi developed the fine art of doing absolutely nothing.
 Well, doing absolutely nothing right in front of where the British wanted to go.
 So, the British had to use more force against the Indian non-effort.
 To make a long story short, you may recall that India is no longer a British colony.
 Power won over force, although admittedly it took a while.
-In the case of the United States, dedication to the concepts of freedom and democracy (definitely powerful) were enough to triumph over the mighty and forceful British troops.
+In the case of the United States, dedication to the concepts of freedom and democracy (definitely powerful) was enough to triumph over the mighty and forceful British troops.
 Crazy, huh?

 By now, you might have a flavor of what “power” means.
 It involves very little or no effort, rarely invokes any long-term backlash like force does, and is always constructive.
 The following words apply in thinking about power: respond, agree, allow, integrity, humility, love, courage, joy, peace, reason, acceptance, tolerance, openness, inclusive, taking the “high road,” honesty, compassion, and so on.
 Buddhism has a concept that applies here called “unilateral virtue,” where, regardless of what another person does or says, you respond in a “virtuous” manner.
 Kill ‘em with kindness, in other words.